-A small amount of fat is a necessary part of a healthy, balanced diet and provides essential fatty acids, which the body cannot produce itself.
-However, as oils and fats are high in calories it's important to use them in small quantities.
+There are lots of oils and fats available for cooking.
+A small amount of fat is a necessary part of a healthy, balanced diet and provides essential fatty acids which the body cannot produce itself.
+However, as oils and fats are high in calories, it's also important to remember to use them in sparingly.
+Our expert nutritionists explain the best oils for cooking and food preparation.

-There is lots of evidence that choosing oils high in unsaturated fats, particularly polyunsaturated fats like olive oil, rapeseed and sunflower oils, can support a healthy heart by reducing cholesterol and cardiovascular risk.
+There is a lot of evidence that choosing oils high in unsaturated fats, particularly polyunsaturated fats like rapeseed oil, olive and sunflower oils, can support a healthy heart by reducing cholesterol and cardiovascular risk.

 Saturated fats |